dan-walsh/flightsounds/README.md

 The output of **`Flight_Event_to_SRCID.py`** is a SRCID file, and should be placed in the /users/USERNAME/My Documents/ToolboxOutput so that SPLAT will display the events when the correct hourly NVSPL file is loaded.

 The resulting events are represented by the narrow rectangles in the image below.
 The rectangles are centered around the time at which we would expect the flight to make its closest approach to the sound station.
 They are characterized in the SRCID file as having been annotated by user EXTRACTOR.
-The sound metric values all have dummy variables.
+The sound metric values all have dummy variables for these placeholder ractangles.
 The wide rectangles represent the exact same event, but annotated by the user based on the initial event.
 Each event is assigned a reference number by the script; **that same number must be used as a source ID when annotating the event in SPLAT**.

 ![alt text](https://github.com/dan-walsh/flightsounds/blob/master/images/working%20in%20splat.JPG "Working in SPLAT")